Elder Tricksters

 We’ll celebrate the aggression without which we can lose our lust for life, because the two energies are so intertwined.
 You’ll find new passion for living because you’ll suppress your energy less.

-I’ll also teach methods for self-healing after the battles of childhood and adulthood.
+I’ll also teach ritual methods for self-healing after the battles of childhood and adulthood.
 This class helps you regain a carefree, gentle attitude.

-My warrior self protects the fragile child within me, providing the safety she needs to express love, delight in fairies, and be creative.
+My warrior self protects the fragile child within me, providing the safety she needs to express love, delight in Fairies, and be creative.
 I’ll help you be a champion who shields your child self.

 This class is for: